 Sound system consultant

 At the moment the General Trustees do not have a consultant and initial contact should be made with local consultants.
 If the congregation then chooses an installation which is of interest to them, direct contact should be made with the Committee on Church and Architecture to discuss the proposal before installation takes place.

 Church Buildings Maintenance in Scotland

 The Church Buildings Maintenance in Scotland project is supported by the Church of Scotland, Bishops' Conference of Scotland, the Scottish Episcopal Church and Historic Scotland.
 Its website provides a range of modules and resources for people involved in maintaining church buildings, including learning modules on types and fabric.
 It can be found at www.maintainyourchurch.org.uk.

 It is essential that all buildings used by congregations such as churches, halls and manses and the like are adequately insured as this is an aspect of good stewardship and is something which all charity trustees would be expected to have in place.

-The 2013 General Assembly instructed all Financial Boards and Courts of congregations to insure all ecclesiastical buildings for which they are responsible (irrespective of who owns the buildings) and to take up the covers for public liability, employers’ liability, breach of duty and trustee indemnity and for contents through the Scheme offered by the Church of Scotland Insurance Company Ltd
+The 2013 General Assembly instructed all Financial Boards and Courts of congregations to insure all ecclesiastical buildings for which they are responsible (irrespective of who owns the buildings) and to take up the covers for public liability, employers' liability, breach of duty and trustee indemnity and for contents through the Scheme offered by the Church of Scotland Insurance Services Ltd

 The Scheme offers a comprehensive package-type cover incorporating a wide range of automatic insurance provisions sufficient to meet the usual ecclesiastical activities of congregations in respect of buildings and liabilities.
 Also included are covers for church and hall contents, loss of revenue, money, personal accident and other risks.
 Optional covers such as Engineering are available and the Scheme can allow the standard package limits to be extended upon request.